Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics

-In Sphere Cloth, we additionally increase the number of nodes to $29 \times 29$ (vs. $19 \times 19$ in the main experiment) to increase complexity.
-As shown in \cref{fig:ablations_c}, \model\ outperforms \modelinvariant{} on both tasks, with lower std.
-This suggests that making weighted matrices time-varying helps increase the model's expressiveness and therefore, enables it to capture more complex dynamics.
+In Sphere Cloth, we additionally increase the number of nodes to $29 \times 29$ (vs. $19 \times 19$ in the main experiment) to increase complexity. \rebuttal{For Wave Balls, due to the complexity of the task, we follow the curriculum scheduling proposed by ~\cite{han2022predicting,lienen2022learning}.
+Here, we linearly increase the supervised window by $s$ steps from a minimal window $T_0$ to $T$ after every $n$ epochs. $T_0$, $s$ and $n$ are set as hyperparameters.
+Meanwhile, for Cylinder Flow with $T=100$, we adopt the attentional aggregation~\citep{Li2019attentionagg} in the forcing term to further enhance expressiveness.} As shown in \cref{fig:ablations_c}, \model\ outperforms \modelinvariant{} on those tasks, with lower std.
+These results indicate that making weighted matrices time-varying helps increase the model's expressiveness and therefore, enables it to capture more complex dynamics.